A Perturbation-Based Kernel Approximation Framework: Abstract

 \section{Abstract}

-Out-of-sample extension is an important task in various kernel based non-linear dimensionality reduction algorithms.
-In this paper, we derive a perturbation based extension framework by extending results from classical perturbation theory.
-We prove that our extension framework generalizes the well-known Nystr{\"o}m method as well as some of its variants.
-We provide an error analysis for our extension framework, and suggest new forms of extension under this framework that take advantage of the structure of the kernel matrix.
-We support our theoretical results numerically and demonstrate the advantages of our extension framework both on synthetic and real data.
+Kernel methods are powerful tools in various data analysis tasks.
+Yet, in many cases, their time and space complexity render them impractical for large datasets.
+Various kernel approximation methods were proposed to overcome this issue, with the most prominent method being the Nystr{\"o}m method.
+In this paper, we derive a perturbation-based kernel approximation framework building upon results from classical perturbation theory.
+We provide an error analysis for this framework, and prove that in fact, it generalizes the Nystr{\"o}m method and several of its variants.
+Furthermore, we show that our framework gives rise to new kernel approximation schemes, that can be tuned to take advantage of the structure of the approximated kernel matrix.
+We support our theoretical results numerically and demonstrate the advantages of our approximation framework on both synthetic and real-world data.